CAN A COVID-19 VACCINE GIVE ME COVID?

 ARE THE VACCINES DEVELOPED SO FAST SAFE?

 Pfizer and Moderna vaccines are mRNA vaccines that do not carry the live virus, Researchers have been studying and working with these vaccines for decades.
 These types of vaccines were of interest to scientists because they can be developed in a laboratory using readily available materials, making vaccine development much, much faster than traditional methods.
 This was necessary for fighting this pandemic and is a reason these vaccines were developed so quickly.
-Both vaccines showed about 95% efficacy at preventing mild and serious symptoms of COVID-19.

 The Johnson & Johnson vaccine went through similar trials.
 The blood clots reported with the J & J vaccine are very rare – occurring at a rate of about 7 per 1 million vaccinated women between 18 and 49 years old, but vaccinations of J&J were stopped while the blood clots were investigated.
-After reviewing the data, CDC and FDA recommended that use of this vaccine resume, given that the known and potential benefits outweigh the risks.

 back to top

 CAN COVID-19 CAUSE LONG-TERM DAMAGE?